mrexclamationmark/GNU-Linux-Configuration/README.md

 Filesystem tweaks: Pipes use 2Mb buffer.

-Memory tweaks: Tuned to reduce CPU usage.
+Memory tweaks: Tuned to reduce CPU usage (giving more free CPU cycles for processing).

 Network tweaks: Network buffers tuned to 2Mb (TCP buffers are statically allocated), using qdisc cake and TCP westwood to minimize bufferbloat (with the qdisc (OpenRC/Systemd) service).